To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Select Your Hotspot Carefully

 Choose the most secure WiFi connection you can in a public setting.
-If you have a couple of options of coffee houses, for instance, go to the one that has better WiFi hotspot protection.
+If you have a couple of options for coffee houses, for instance, go to the one that has better WiFi hotspot protection.

 Bring Your Own Hotspot For Maximum Security